top of page

 We all know what it's like to hear a song that speaks your heart out — to press replay because someone, somewhere, put into words exactly what you were feeling.
 But listening to a song you wrote is something else entirely.
 It's the closest thing to hearing your own heart played back to you.
 AI unlocked an experience I never could have imagined: sitting there, listening to my music, singing my words, feeling something I didn't even know was possible.
 That alone was worth every awkward first draft.

-I think we're entering an era where the line between creator and audience is dissolving — where you can listen to a song that you wrote, watch something you imagined, learn by building the thing you were curious about.
+I think we're entering an era where the line between creator and audience is dissolving.
+You can listen to a song that you wrote, watch something you imagined, and learn by building the thing you were curious about.
 Not because the tools are doing it for you, but because they've removed the barriers that used to stand between an idea and its expression.

 So here's my real ask: don't just read this and think that's cool.
 Open Suno.
 Open ChatGPT.

 Write the worst first draft you've ever written.
-Let it be messy and awkward and not quite right — and then watch what happens when you keep going.
+Let it be messy, awkward, and not quite right — and then watch what happens when you keep going.

 The magic isn't in the technology.
 It's in the moment you stop saying I can't and start asking what if I did?